quiltdata/quilt/docs/advanced-features/tabulator.md

    must be `quilt-packages`.
 The `package_name` is a regular expression that matches the package names to include.
 The `logical_key` is a regular expression that matches the keys of the objects to include.
-The regular expression may include a named capture group that will be added as a column to the table.
+The regular expression may include named capture groups that will be added as columns to the table.
 4. **Parser**: The parser defines how to read the files.
 The `format` must be one of `csv` or `parquet`.
 The optional `delimiter` is the character used to